Montego Bay (song)

 "Montego Bay" is a song co-written and performed by Bobby Bloom about the city in Jamaica of the same name.
-The song was a top 10 hit for Bloom in the Fall of 1970 on both sides of the Atlantic.
+The song was a top ten hit for Bloom in the Fall of 1970 on both sides of the Atlantic.
 It reached No. 3 on the UK Singles Chart, No. 5 on the Canadian RPM 100 Singles Chart, No. 7 on the Australian Go-Set Singles Chart and No. 8 on the US Billboard Hot 100.
 The song was co-written and produced by Jeff Barry.
 In the master tape of the song, Bloom breaks into a chorus of "Oh, What a Beautiful Mornin'" at the end of the recording.
 The song features a whistler, as well as Jamaican instruments in a calypso style.

-Bloom's recording of the song appeared in the 1997 film The Ice Storm.